processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 # How to obtain and share the "Edit Link" of a Google Docs document

+Having **edit access** to a Google Docs document also implies that the person has access to the entire edit history of your document.
+If your provide edit access to a Google Docs document to your teacher, they will have essentially shared your writing process.

+The steps below show you how to obtain the "Edit Link" to your Google Docs document and share with others.

 ### Step 1.
 Open the Google Docs

 Open the Google Docs document for which you would like to obtain an edit link.